LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

      The relationship and creation of each item is explained step-by-step on this page.

-!!! danger "Use a Text-Only Editor"
+!!! important "Use a Text-Only Editor"
+    **Be sure to use a Text-Only editor like NotePad (PC) or TextEdit (Mac) to archive your information.**

     If you use a "smart" editor, it may change lower-case letters to upper-case letters at the beginning of a line when you paste items into your archive file.

     If even one character is capitalized when it should not be, you will get [GitHub Errors](gh-errors.md).